How many trees to build a house?

 Mature Trees Needed Per Home

-The precise amount of lumber required to build a wood-framed house varies slightly across the nation, but a good average would be 6.3 board feet for the structural framing in every square foot of house.
+The precise amount of lumber required to build a wood-framed house varies slightly across the nation, but a good average would be 6.3 board feet for the structural framing materials in every square foot of house.
 According to the Census Bureau, the average American home built in 2013 was 2,600 square feet, meaning it would have required 16,380 board feet of lumber to build!

 What does that mean in trees?
 For the sake of discussion, consider an average mature fir or pine tree with a height of 80’ and a diameter of 2’.
 Using the calculation detailed above, you will find that its lumber yield is about 754 board feet.
 And if you require 16,380 board feet to frame the average home, almost 22 mature firs will be needed.